 A little reminder to every tester

-We do encourage you to concentrate on testing and not just on finding bugs.
+We do encourage you to concentrate on testing and not just on finding issues.
 People tend to think that if you’ve only found one issue then you haven’t done your job well.
 This is not the case with Testlio.
 Let’s not forget that we value the quality versus quantity approach to QA app testing compared to other crowd-sourced testing platforms.

 How to look for duplicates on the Testlio platform